 In 2012, brewers and owners from 74 small and independent craft breweries from around the country poured their beers at SAVOR.
 For 2012, Boulevard Brewing Co. and Sierra Nevada Brewing Co. partnered to create Terra Incognita—a collaboration beer exclusively for SAVOR attendees to taste at the event and receive as an exit gift.

-2011: More breweries, more nights, collaboration beer introduced, enhanced pairings
+2011: More breweries, new collaboration beer

 In 2011, 72 small and independent U.S. brewers delighted the palettes of SAVOR attendees with a selection of 144 craft beers.
 The event doubled from one evening to two, a response to the high demand for the SAVOR experience.

 Adam Dulye, executive chef at San Francisco’s premier gastropub, The Monk’s Kettle and chef/owner at The Abbot’s Cellar, became the official SAVOR beer and food pairing chef consultant, elevating the beer and food pairings at the event.
 As of 2012, Chef Adam continues to consult for the event.

 Also for the first time in 2011, SAVOR attendees’ exit gift was an exclusive collaboration beer, brewed this year by Samuel Adams and Dogfish Head Craft Brewery, and dubbed SAVOR Flowers.

 Public admission tickets for the 2010 edition of SAVOR sold out in approximately 10 minutes.

 2009: New location, expanded Salons

 In its second year, SAVOR moved to the National Building Museum and grew from offering one Private Tasting Salon to presenting a variety of Educational Salons and Private Tasting Salons.
 There were 68 craft breweries pouring two beers each for eager attendees.